Olamilekan02J/House-Price-Project/README.md

 # House-Price-Project
-This is a house price project
+Deployment of a model that predicts house prices